 Apart from Daman and Diu, Gujarat Tourism also offers you a view of different forts like the Junagarh Fort, business towns like Ahmedabad, temple towns like Somnath, and museums like Gandhi Museum, Archaeological Museum, Sardar Patel National Museum and the famous Vadodara Museum.

 Also, your ideal winter trip from October to March can include Ecotourism spots and heritage walks around Gujarat.
-Apart from this, if you visit Gujarat during yearly festivals and fairs like Bhavnath Fair, Tarnetar Fair, Dang Darbar, Shamlaji Fair, the Rann Utsav and the Gujarat Kite Festival which attract huge number of tourists every year.
+Apart from this, if you visit Gujarat during yearly festivals and fairs like Bhavnath Fair, Tarnetar Fair, Dang Darbar, Shamlaji Fair, the Rann Utsav and the Gujarat Kite Festival which attract a huge number of tourists every year.

-During this time, though, Gujarat remains a bit congested, but still, you can discover India in its multiple colours.
+During this time, though, Gujarat remains a bit congested, but still, you can discover India in its multiple colors.
 The fairs and festivals are all soaked in the rich culture and historical heritage of India.

 Enjoy the sweet travel comfort of Bengal, Bihar and Odisha: